ejduwell/batchScratcher/README.md

 ### 🖥️ Explicit Support for Submitting Jobs Headlessly

-batchScratcher also includes dedicated features that make it easy to run MATLAB batch jobs **without any GUI**, directly from a terminal, script, or automated pipeline — ideal for users integrating Matlab cluster workflows into larger headless/scripted workflows.
+batchScratcher also includes dedicated features that make it easy to run MATLAB batch jobs **without any GUI**, directly from a terminal, script, or automated pipeline — ideal for users integrating MATLAB cluster workflows into larger headless/scripted workflows.

 - **Headless parcluster setup**
   A dedicated script (`parClusterSetup4HeadlessJobs.m`) configures your MATLAB cluster profile so that jobs can be submitted without triggering GUI authentication prompts.
 This is critical for fully headless environments where no GUI is available.